-The Lewis and Clark Exposition Gold Dollar was authorized at the request of the Lewis and Clark Centennial and American Pacific Exposition and Oriental Fair Company for the exposition to be held in Portland, Oregon.
+The Lewis and Clark Exposition Gold Dollar (Buy on eBay) was authorized at the request of the Lewis and Clark Centennial and American Pacific Exposition and Oriental Fair Company for the exposition to be held in Portland, Oregon.
 Oddly, the coins included portraits of the two explorers with one on each side, creating a two-headed coin.
 The gold commemorative coins were minted during two years from 1904 to 1905.

 The obverse of each coin featured a left facing profile portrait of Meriwether Lewis with inscriptions “Lewis-Clark Exposition Portland Ore.” and the date “1904” or “1905”.
 The reverse featured the portrait of William Clark, also presented as a left facing profile.
 The surrounding inscriptions read “United States of America” and “One Dollar”.
 Both the obverse and reverse were designed by Charles Barber based on portraits by Charles Wilson Peale.